shahirf5/f5-bigip-agc-config-guides/saml-idp-connector/docs/MicrosoftADFS.rst

 #.
 Select the SAML SP object created by your workflow, and click **Export Metadata**.
 #.
 Use the SAML metadata file to configure the Service Provider configuraton in the external Identity Provider Administration console.

-Setup CA as Identity Provider
+Setup Microsoft ADFS as Identity Provider
 -------------------------------------------------------------